 The first new parishes created as part of the Renew My Church process have announced their names.

-The parishes are part of groupings that participated in the pilot and subsequent waves of the Renew My Church local discernment and planning process.
+The parishes are from groupings that participated in the pilot and subsequent waves of the Renew My Church local discernment and planning process.
 Their names were announced the weekend of May 12-13.
-(See related story "What is a parish?")

 St. Celestine, Elmwood Park, and St. Cyprian, River Grove, will unite to form St. Mother Theodore Guerin Parish, retaining both churches as active worship sites.
 St. Mother Guerin died in 1856 and founded the Sisters of Providence of St. Mary-of-the-Woods, Indiana.
 A native of France, Mother Guerin established schools, orphanages and free pharmacies for the poor throughout Indiana.
 The Sisters of Providence sponsor Guerin Prep in River Grove.

 Sacred Heart, Winnetka, and St. Philip the Apostle, Northfield, will unite to form Divine Mercy Parish, retaining both churches as active worship sites.
 Divine Mercy is the devotion Jesus entrusted to the Polish nun St. Faustina Kowalska to celebrate his mercy.
 St. Faustina died in 1938 and in 2000, St. Pope John Paul II canonized her and declared the first Sunday after Easter as Divine Mercy Sunday.